DingHub/AlertHelper-OC/README.md

   ```

-  We can also show an action sheet just almost like avove.
+  We can also show an action sheet just almost like above.